riad-azz/audio-extract/README.md

 # Audio Extract

-Extract and trim audio from videos or trim audios.
+audio-extract is a Python library that allows you to extract audio from video files and trim the audio according to your needs

 ## Description

-Audio Extract allows you to extract audio from video files and trim the audio according to your needs.
-It supports various video and audio formats and has a simple and user-friendly interface.
+audio-extract is a Python library that allows you to extract audio from video files and trim the audio according to your needs.
+You can use it to create audio clips from movies, podcasts, or any other video source.
+It supports various audio and video formats, such as MP3, WAV, OGG, MP4, AVI, and MKV.

-It can also be used to trim audios.

 ## Installing